Amaruq0703/Weather-Visualiser/README.md

 # Technologies used
 Used Open source weather API along with streamlit to make the website.
-Python libraries plotly, pandas and requests used.
+Python libraries streamlit, plotly and requests used.